Our Aida Experience

 We walked to our entrance gate and up into the amphitheater we climbed.
 I stopped to soak up every little nook and cranny of steps, stone walls and arches.
 I noticed our son was just ahead of me doing the same with his video camera capturing “his moment”.
 Oh, that was a proud mom moment!
 At least we are getting some culture into the kids and they are soaking it up… Ah, the master plan is working.

 We arrive up into the arena and locate our section, you know the almost cheapest seats in the house.
 We bought the €25 seats, but that still wasn’t good enough to get a seat we were all familiar with.
 That bought us the lower section of the Roman Stone Seats!
 Okay, I know that doesn’t sound exciting to most of you, nor did it to Alan and the kids, but I was excited.
 How cool that we are going to sit here and watch a performance, just as they would have hundreds of years ago.

 (Just so you know, my thrill for the stone seats lasted about 30 minutes.
 Then my bum was getting sore sitting on uneven stones with all of those delightful cracks, crevices, nooks and crannies exposed.)

 We settled into our chosen spots and just enjoyed the ambiance around us, while imagining what it was like to watch the gladiators back in the day.
-Thanks to the homework I provided to Anya while we were in Rome, we could talk about those times and imagine together.
+Thanks to the homework I provided to our daughter while we were in Rome, we could talk about those times and imagine together.
 The sun was beginning to set and it was time for them to pass out the candles.
 Each of us lit our candles as did all of the other spectators in the stands.
 Oh, that was a magical moment, at least for a few minutes until the candles melted too low to hold.